-If you have a custom hearing aid, the audiologist may be able to make adjustments to it using special tools (see “I hear a whistling noise"), says Berndtson.
+If you have a custom hearing aid, the audiologist may be able to make adjustments to it using special tools (see “I hear a whistling noise"), Berndtson says.
 “Sometimes the device has to be remade to accommodate the sensitive spots in the ear canal.”

 At an average cost of $1,000 to $4,000 per device, hearing aids can come with major sticker shock — especially when you consider that they need to be replaced about every five to seven years, says Hope Lanter, a lead audiologist at Hear.com.

 The first step to tackling cost is understanding your insurance coverage, Lanter says.
 Private insurers don’t generally cover hearing aids, but some may pay a set amount toward the devices or a discount for purchasing them from a contracted provider.
 You can also purchase hearing aids with funds from a flexible spending account (FSA) or health savings account (HSA).

 Original Medicare does not pay for hearing aids, but most Medicare Advantage plans (Part C) cover the devices, although a cost or frequency limit may apply.
 If you qualify for Medicaid, your state’s program may cover hearing aids; eligible veterans can receive devices through the U.S. Department of Veterans Affairs.

 Charitable organizations and donation-based programs like the Lions Club are another option, Lanter says.
 For more information, visit the Hearing Aid Project website for a list of state and national resources.